anuragpunna/E-Commerce-Case-Study-Data-Analysis-with-SQL/README.md

 ---

 ## Contact
-For any questions or feedback, feel free to contact [Your Name] at [Your Email].
+For any questions or feedback, feel free to contact P Naga Sai Ganesh Anurag at anuragpunna19@gmail.com.

 ---